The Complexity of Distance-$r$ Dominating Set Reconfiguration: Introduction

-We briefly mention some well-known algorithmic results and refer readers to~\cite{MynhardtN19} for recent developments from the graph-theoretic perspective.
-Haddadan et al.~\cite{HaddadanIMNOST16} first studied the computational complexity of \textsc{DSR} under $\sfTAR$ and showed that the problem is $\ttPSPACE$-complete on planar graphs of maximum degree six, bounded bandwidth graphs, split graphs, and bipartite graphs.
-On the positive side, they designed polynomial-time algorithms for solving \textsc{DSR} under $\sfTAR$ on cographs, forests, and interval graphs.
-Bonamy et al.~\cite{BonamyDO21} observed that the $\sfTJ$ and $\sfTAR$ rules are equivalent under some constraints, and therefore the above-mentioned results indeed hold for \textsc{DSR} under $\sfTJ$.
-Bonamy et al.~\cite{BonamyDO21} first studied the computational complexity of \textsc{DSR} under $\sfTS$ and showed that the hardness results of Haddadan et al.~\cite{HaddadanIMNOST16} hold even under $\sfTS$.
-On the positive side, Bonamy et al.~\cite{BonamyDO21} designed polynomial-time algorithms for solving \textsc{DSR} under $\sfTS$ on cographs and dually chordal graphs (which contain trees and interval graphs).
-Bousquet and Joffard~\cite{BousquetJ21} later showed that \textsc{DSR} under $\sfTS$ is $\ttPSPACE$-complete on circle graphs and can be solved in polynomial time on circular-arc graphs, answering some open questions previously asked by Bonamy et al.~\cite{BonamyDO21}.
-Recently, K\v{r}i\v{s}t'an and Svoboda~\cite{KristanS23} improved the positive results of Bonamy et al.~\cite{BonamyDO21} by showing polynomial-time algorithms to find a \textit{shortest} reconfiguration sequence, if it exists, between two given dominating sets under $\sfTS$ when the input graph is either a tree or an interval graph.
-However, their techniques cannot be extended to dually chordal graphs.
+We briefly summarize some well-known algorithmic results and direct readers to~\cite{MynhardtN19} for recent progress from a graph-theoretic perspective.
+Haddadan et al.~\cite{HaddadanIMNOST16} initially explored the computational complexity of \textsc{DSR} under~$\sfTAR$, demonstrating that the problem is~$\ttPSPACE$-complete for planar graphs with maximum degree six, bounded bandwidth graphs, split graphs, and bipartite graphs.
+On the positive side, they developed polynomial-time algorithms for solving \textsc{DSR} under~$\sfTAR$ on cographs, forests, and interval graphs.
+Bonamy et al.~\cite{BonamyDO21} observed that under certain constraints, the~$\sfTJ$ and~$\sfTAR$ rules are equivalent, and hence the aforementioned results hold for \textsc{DSR} under~$\sfTJ$ as well.
+Bonamy et al.~\cite{BonamyDO21} were the first to examine the computational complexity of \textsc{DSR} under~$\sfTS$, showing that the hardness results from Haddadan et al.~\cite{HaddadanIMNOST16} also apply under~$\sfTS$.
+Conversely, Bonamy et al.~\cite{BonamyDO21} devised polynomial-time algorithms for solving \textsc{DSR} under~$\sfTS$ on cographs and dually chordal graphs (which include trees and interval graphs).
+Subsequently, Bousquet and Joffard~\cite{BousquetJ21} demonstrated that \textsc{DSR} under~$\sfTS$ is~$\ttPSPACE$-complete on circle graphs but solvable in polynomial time on circular-arc graphs, thereby addressing some open questions posed by Bonamy et al.~\cite{BonamyDO21}.
+More recently, K\v{r}i\v{s}t'an and Svoboda~\cite{KristanS23} strengthened the positive results of Bonamy et al.~\cite{BonamyDO21} by providing polynomial-time algorithms to find a \textit{shortest} reconfiguration sequence, if one exists, between two given dominating sets under~$\sfTS$, when the input graph is either a tree or an interval graph.
+However, their methods do not generalize to dually chordal graphs.